Jeanne Mance

 Jeanne Mance (/fr/; November 12, 1606 – June 18, 1673) was a French nurse and settler of New France.
 She arrived in New France two years after the Ursuline nuns came to Quebec.
-Among the founders of Montreal in 1642, she established its first hospital, the Hôtel-Dieu de Montréal, in 1645.
+Among the founders of Montreal in 1642, she established its first hospital, the Hotel-Dieu de Montreal, in 1645.
 She returned twice to France to seek financial support for the hospital.
-After providing most of the care directly for years, in 1657 she recruited three sisters of the Religieuses hospitalières de Saint-Joseph, and continued to direct operations of the hospital.
+After providing most of the care directly for years, in 1657 she recruited three sisters of the Religieuses hospitalieres de Saint-Joseph and continued to direct operations of the hospital.
 During her era, she was also known as Jehanne Mance by the French, and as Joan Mance by the English.